Creating Region, Practice, or Group Forecasts

-You can create forecasts for your highest level practices or regions using the out-of-the-box forecast templates.
+You can create forecasts for your highest level regions, practices, or groups using the out-of-the-box forecast templates.
 These are then used as parent forecasts for project forecasts.

 1. From the Planning Task Launcher tab, click Create Multiple Plans.
 The Multiple Plan Creation wizard displays.